dopeboy/dopeboy.github.io/_posts/2020-08-16-covid-habits.md

 COVID-19 has changed several of my habits.
 Below, I write about which ones that have changed and a prediction on their permanency.

 * __Shopping__: I buy > 90% of my non-perishables online.
-I never liked in-person shopping and I haven't had a car for twelve years so this was trend was already in motion.
+I never liked in-person shopping and I haven't had a car for twelve years so this trend was already in motion.
 When COVID hit, I subscribed to Amazon Prime which is big driver behind this percentage.
 The bulk of my in person shopping is done at the grocery store for buying perishable produce.
 I predict this to be a permanent change for me.
 I have fell in love with the convenience of clicking a button and seeing that product arrive two days later.
 The prices on Amazon are almost always cheaper than what I find at a B&M near me which offsets the cost of Prime.

 * __Fitness__: I live a one minute bike ride away from a 24 Hour Super Sport Gym.
 I no longer weight lift and because of that, my muscles have shrunk and I have gained weight.
 I now run but do not enjoy it as much.
 I will go to gyms when they reopen so I can get back to weight lifting.